 Western BOP set to roll out best practice glass recycling service

-The Western Bay of Plenty is set to roll out a new kerbside service, which includes a best practice separate glass recycling collection, on 1 July 2021.
+The Glass Packaging Forum has welcomed the Western Bay of Plenty District Council’s move to roll out a new kerbside service, which includes a best practice glass-separate collection.

 “The new services involve a weekly PAYT (pay as you throw) rubbish collection using a 140l mobile bin, fortnightly mixed recycling using a 240l mobile bin, fortnightly glass crate collection using a 45l crate, and a weekly food waste collection in the urban areas with a 23l bin,” she says.